 I took one shaky breath.
 “I’m fine, now.
 Thank you.
 I just want to go to my sister’s place.”

 “Okay, dear.
 But do let me know if you need help.”

 “Ah yeah.
 Sure.”

 For the rest of the ride, I kept to myself and hugged my purse like a lifejacket.
 Although my tear-stained cheeks had broken some of my resolves, I won’t be shattered entirely in that instance.
 I just need to hold out for as long as possible, probably longer if I’m going to my sister’s apartment.

 Amy would worry.
 And I couldn’t have her worry about me.
 Not after her luck and love life had taken a wonderous turn.

 But then, I couldn’t help think towards a dark and narrow road.

-How could have I not seen this?
+How could I have not seen this?
 How unlucky am I when it comes to love?
 This can’t be the end for me.
 Can it?